cleanlab/regression-label-error-benchmark/README.md

 **high_rsquared_set:** high representation of datasets with high r-squared values observed during training.

 **common:** This is added in both the sets.
 This folder contains common methods applicable.
-It includes, utils, RANSAC, Regressor.
+It includes:
+- `utils`: Contains methods to plot results, compute all the metrics and other supporting method.
+- `RANSAC`: Modified sklearn RANSAC Regressor to take custom loss function
+- `Regressor`: Custom regressor that removes x% of data every iteration and train with AutoGluon.

 **1. low_rsquared_set:**
 - airquality_co_reduced